hsadoqi/online-se-pt-050420/README.md

 # Pair Programming Assignments

 ### Please contact your partner below and arrange a weekly time to meet for pair programming.
 You can use [this calendar](https://www.when2meet.com/?9139773-MqhEY) to help you find a time that works.
 If you cannot find any time, let me know and I'll help you find new partners.
-If you have any questions what you should do, rewatch the video from First Mile linked below.
+If you have any questions what you should do, rewatch the video from First Mile linked below, and/or see these [best practices](https://github.com/learn-co-curriculum/pairing-best-practices).
 When you have done your pair programming for the week, please submit [this very short form](https://forms.gle/DsiBCPXm1TFU88dz5)

 | Student | Student | Student |
 | ----- | ----- | ----- |